threatrack/cti_report_collection/README.md

 - Partially addressed (needs check if fully fixed): IOCs in tables with linebreaks are not parsed correctly (see 20191010-amnesty-morocco_nso for problem)
 - Extract `-----BEGIN PUBLIC KEY-----`; needs implementation in threatrack_iocextract
 - CIDRs are detected as IPs; needs fix in threatrack_iocextract
-- Maybe remove Twitter and Github domains from whitelist to extract as IOCs in case malware uses them as C&C (see 20191017-eset-apt29)
+- Maybe remove Twitter, Pastebin and Github domains from whitelist to extract as IOCs in case malware uses them as C&C (see 20191017-eset-apt29, 20191024-checkpoint-rig_ek)
 - Extract user-agent strings (see text/20190809-chronicle-gossipgirl_duqu15.txt); needs support in threatrack_iocextract
 - Fix misc yara extraction error (see yara/20190809-chronicle-gossipgirl_stuxshop.yar(7): error: unterminated string), needs fix in threatrack_iocextract
 - Fix yara not detecting imports (see yara/20191010-fireeye-mahalo_fin7.yar(8): error: undefined identifier "pe"), needs fix in threatrack_iocextract